soundpress/RulesOfNYC/docs/c43/index.rst

 (a) it has been determined pursuant to City Environmental Quality Review to require an Environmental Impact Statement, or

-(b) except as provided in § 7-03, the concession will cause one or more of the thresholds set forth in § 7-02 to be exceeded.
+(b) except as provided in 62 RCNY § 7-03, the concession will cause one or more of the thresholds set forth in 62 RCNY § 7-02 to be exceeded.